 The City of Miami Beach is working diligently to convert these challenges into opportunities, starting with adaptation initiatives such as the installation of pump stations, rising of roads, and other innovative drainage improvements that are informed by the latest scientific data.

-In late 2014, the Southeast Florida Climate Change Compact reunited their Sea Level Rise Workgroup to up regional Sea Level Rise projections with updated data from the National Oceanic and Atmospheric Administration (NOAA), the United States Army Corps of Engineers (USACE), and the Intergovernmental Panel on Climate Change (IPCC).
-The sea level rise scenarios developed by this group were released in 2015 and project an estimated increase in sea level of approximately 6 to 10 inches by 2030, 14 to 26 inches by 2060, and 31 to 61 by 2100.
+In early 2020, the Southeast Florida Climate Change Compact reunited their Sea Level Rise Workgroup to release their 2019 Unified Sea Level Rise projections with updated data from the National Oceanic and Atmospheric Administration (NOAA) and the Intergovernmental Panel on Climate Change (IPCC).
+The 2019 projection estimates an overall increase from the earlier projections released in 2015.
+Increase in sea level is estimated to be approximately 10 to 17 inches by 2030, 21 to 54 inches by 2070, and 40 to 136 inches by 2120.

 These projections are based on current greenhouse gas emissions (GHG) and can only be improved the amount of emissions released into the environment are reduced.
 A couple of options include driving less, buying energy efficient products, recycling or reusing household waste, and even by planting trees.
 Remember that you’re not alone.
 The City of Miami Beach is also taking steps in reducing GHGs within government operations and within our community.
 For example, the city is currently conducting a GHG Inventory.
 The gathering of this data will be extremely helpful to understand the areas that should be addressed to reduce emissions in the short and long-run.